mstudiva/Transcriptional-plasticity-mesophotic-Mcav/tagSeq_analysis_README.txt

 # Save the counts as allcounts.txt and the design table as design.csv
 # or a variation based on experiment and/or transcriptome
-# e.g. I had environmental and transplant experiments sequenced on the same lanes
+# e.g. I had natural and transplant experiments sequenced on the same lanes
 # and host and symbiont transcriptomes, so I had multiple allcounts files
 # "allcounts_enviro_mcav" and "allcounts_enviro_zoox", etc